 - 1 stick unsalted butter

 - ½ cup milk

-- In a small saucepan, melt the butter over medium high heat.
-Remove from the heat and allow to cool slightly.
+- Heat butter in a small saucepan over medium heat until melted.
+Remove from the heat and let cool slightly.1 stick unsalted butter

 Recipes on Cookaholic Wife are for information purposes only.
 Nutritional Data provided has not been evaluated by a nutritionist.